 Interested in starting a blog and making money from home?
 I earned my first $200 within 3 months of starting Frugal on the Prairie then went on to earn a full-time income from home about 6 months later!
 If you're ready to get started, I have a step-by-step tutorial for setting up your domain and hosting here, which can be a headache to figure out by yourself if you've never done it before!
-I also highly recommend and use Bluehost for my hosting! (<---That's an affiliate link but girl, I never recommend something I don't love or use ;) reelance proofreading is quickly becoming one of the most talked about jobs for anyone who wants to work at home or have a side hustle.
-Are you interested in doing it yourself?
-This post contains affiliate links.
-Please read my Disclaimer for more information.
+I also highly recommend and use Bluehost for my hosting! (<—-This page contains affiliate links so I may receive compensation if you use them but girl, I never recommend something I don't love or use.
+You can read my Disclaimer for more info. ;)

 When Caitlin began working in proofreading, she quickly became known as "Eagle Eyes" because she was so good!
 She's used her talents and success to create an awesome proofreading course you can take online so you can get started in freelance proofreading too.

 I had a lot of questions for Caitlin and she was kind enough to spill all of her secrets.
 Check out our Q&A session below.

 What is a proofreader?
 What does a proofreader do?

 A proofreader is someone who spots stray errors in any kind of text.
 Often confused with an editor, a proofreader only points out and/or corrects the errors in the text as-is.
 An editor actually edits... changes sentence structure, fixes grammar, etc.

 How did you get started as a proofreader?
 What do you love about your job?

 I actually started while I was living abroad in Germany back in 2007.
 I proofread website text and dissertations written by non-native English speakers.